samuelexferri/gpg-guide/gpg-guide.md

 **Note:** Each private subkey is independent of the others, each one decrypts the messages addressed to it.
 It is therefore better to have only one subkey per capability at a time.

+**Note:** In case someone sends you an encrypted file with your old public key, if you still have the old private key available you will be able to decrypt it, otherwise not.
+This is because in the old public key there are no new keys and changes made.

 ### Signing and checking signatures

 To avoid the risk that someone else claims to be you, it's useful to sign every